 Before I go any further, I better stop and explain why our hundred chart includes numbers up to 120.
-Kinda’ weird, but I promise it’s not a mistake.
+I promise this isn’t a mistake!

 How to Use the Hundred Chart